 Sleep deprivation can also lead to a lack of concentration and higher anxiety, so when we show up to work that next day, we still cannot do our job properly.

-This snowball effect of emotions may lead us to feel more sensitive, therefore reacting to the stressful situations we are put in a little more intensely than normal.
+This snowball effect of emotions may lead us to feel more sensitive, therefore intensely reacting to the stressful situations we are in.

 It’s incredibly important to get adequate amounts of rest in order to control our negative emotions.